unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 @uns/cli/x.y.z linux-x64 node-v10.16.3
 ```

-If you fail to install the CLI, you can get support on [the @unik-name Forum](https://forum.unik-name.com).
+If you fail to install the CLI, you can get support on [the Unikname Forum](https://forum.unik-name.com).

 **Note**
 If you want, you can also use [Yarn](https://yarnpkg.com/) instead of NPM to install the <uns/> CLI from sources.